 74 apartment units make up this approximately 90,000 square foot building.
 Dwelling units make up floors three-seven with a few additional units on floor two.
 The first two floors enclose a parking garage with a bicycle storage room.
 Due to a sloping site, low in the front and high in the rear, the garage has no ramps.
-Taking advantage of the elevated street to the rear of the building, two entrances are used.
-Also within the first two floors are additional common spaces for resident use.
+Advantage was taken over the elevated street to the rear of the building and two entrances are used.
+Also within the first two floors are additional spaces for resident use.
+Of these include a fitness center, business meeting room, and kitchen.